 Phil Bryant was sworn in for his second term as Mississippi’s 64th governor on January 12, 2016.
 Before becoming the state’s chief executive, Bryant was lieutenant governor from 2008-2011.
 He also served as state auditor and represented his legislative district in the Mississippi House of Representatives for five years.

-Bryant, the son of a diesel mechanic and a mother who stayed home with her three boys, learned early the values of hard work and the importance of education.
-The Moorhead native and former deputy sheriff earned an associate degree in criminal justice from Hinds Community College and completed his bachelor’s degree at the University of Southern Mississippi.
+The son of Dewey C. and Estelle R. Bryant, a diesel mechanic and a mother who stayed home with her three boys, Bryant learned early the value of hard work and the importance of education.
+The Moorhead native earned an associate’s degree in criminal justice from Hinds Community College and completed his bachelor’s degree at the University of Southern Mississippi.
 He holds a master’s degree in political science from Mississippi College, and before assuming his role as governor, Bryant served as an adjunct professor of government there.

-Bryant’s dedication to his work is evident through his years of public service, but his faith and family have always come first.
-Phil Bryant and his wife First Lady Deborah Bryant have two adult children, Katie and Patrick, and are active members of St. Marks United Methodist Church.
-(Revised 09/06/12)
+Gov. Bryant and his wife, First Lady of Mississippi Deborah Bryant, have two adult children, Katie Bryant Snell and Patrick Bryant, and are active members of St. Marks United Methodist Church in Brandon.